neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/js-basics.md

 Have you noticed the `console.clear()` in the first line of the Codesandbox example above?
 This method clears the console, i.e. all outputs before this line are deleted.

-When put at the beginning of a file, you can be sure the console is cleared every time you reload the page.
+When you start your code with this line, you can be sure the console is cleared every time you reload the page.
 This is very useful when you practice JavaScript, because all "older" outputs are deleted.
 You can be sure to only see the **output of your current code** - so be focussed by using `console.clear()`!

 ## Add Interaction: `.addEventListener()`

 Events are, among other things, actions caused by the user when interacting with your application.
-You can react to these events.
-For example, if the user clicks a button on a webpage, you might want to react to that action by changing the color of a heading.
+You can link an action to these events.
+For example, if the user clicks a specific button on a webpage, you might want it to trigger a color change of a heading.

 Consider the following content of an HTML file: